elliottlawson/converse-prism/docs/basic-usage.md

 $chat->addPrismResponse($response1);

-// Second turn - the AI has context from the first turn
+// Second turn - the AI has context from the entire conversation
 $response2 = $chat
     ->addUserMessage('The presentation is about our Q4 results') ->toPrismText()